CCHS-Melbourne/Lunar-Garage-Door/README.md

 ## Hardware
 ![Image of Adafruit card reader connected by white six core cable to ESP-RFID 'blue-board' with yellow and purple wires coiled above, power leads leaving frame, and white access card with eye containing question mark scratched into it](https://github.com/CCHS-Melbourne/Lunar-Garage-Door/blob/main/Hardware%20low%20res.jpeg)
 For the brains, we are using the [ESP-RFID](https://github.com/esprfid/esp-rfid) project, specifically the ['blue-board'](https://github.com/esprfid/esp-rfid-board) version.
+It is important to set the approriate interface/card-reader type in the web-interface (Settings>Hardware Settings>Reader Type>MFCR255, in our present instance, after condenstation blew up our $80 Adafruit PN532 and John came to the rescue with his electronics stash).
 For the actual card-reader, we are using the [Adafruit PN532 NFC/RFID controller](https://www.adafruit.com/product/364).
 The garage door (insert manual here) contains a 'dry-strike' contact.
 When the two terminals are connected, the garage door triggers with 'up', 'stop', and 'down' triggers.
 The nearest appropriate 12V wall-wart was employed to power the ESP-RFID board.
 A 12V supply is definitely needed, as the on-board relay does not engage if not so apporpriately powered.
+The wall wart was able to output voltages per a sliding switch on the terminal side of the body.
+The power output of the 9V and 12V settings were tested, and the '9V' setting provided 12V presumably due to low power load on the transformer.
+The 9V setting was selected and taped over, and was found to still be able to energize the ESPRFID's relay.
+A replacement 12V wall wart may be welcome, in order to free up a reasonably nice wall wart that could be used for other CCHS projects.

 ## Wiring
 The ESP-RFID controller and card-reader were connected by a six core wire.
 The SPI protocol was used.